mebeim/aoc/2019/README.md

    new situation.
 The resulting graph dictionary will include information for all the four isolated graphs.
-2. The path finding algorithm implemented in `reachable_keys()` does not change, we will only need to call it four times now (one for each bot).
+2. The path finding algorithm implemented in `reachable_keys()` does not change, we will only need to call it multiple times now (one for each bot).
-3. The recursive solution function `minimum_steps()` need to be changed.
+3. The recursive solution function `minimum_steps()` needs to be changed.
 In addition to not knowing which key is best to pick at any given time, we now also don't know which bot is best to move. *However* we can easily test all of them just like we did for different keys!